darrylcauldwell/darrylcauldwell.github.io/_posts/2019-01-07-nsx-terraform.markdown

 <center><img src="/images/nsxt-terraform-confirm.png" width="50%"></center>

-We would like to launch and destroy application specific NSX network infrastructure when we deploy our application.
-We would do this with a CI/CD pipeline tool like Jenkins.
+If we would like to launch and destroy application specific NSX network infrastructure when we deploy our application.
+We would do this with a CI/CD pipeline tool like Jenkins will walk through this.
 If starting from scratch [install a simple jenkins server](https://wiki.jenkins.io/display/JENKINS/Installing+Jenkins+on+Red+Hat+distributions), on CentOS / RHEL you would use these commands.

 ```bash
 yum update -y